 If you love chocolate and blissful pampering you just have to try the chocolate spa treatment in the hotel’s own wellness area.
 In this photo, the massage team completely covered me in a soft chocolatey body mask smelling of sweet cocoa beans!

 Read more about this delightful experience in my Vienna Spa Guide.

 Hotel Sacher Vienna In History

-The hotel’s building, dating from the 1860ies, received two additional roof top levels in 2005, which caused a real stir among tradition loving locals.
-You can barely see them from the street, and they offer a phantastic view of the adjacent Vienna State Opera, and the baroque domes and gables of nearby buildings.
+In 2005, the hotel’s building, dating from the 1860ies, received two additional roof top levels.
+However, they caused a real stir among tradition loving locals, although you can barely see them from the street.

 Hotel Sacher Vienna.
 Since its very beginnings famous guests from across the world frequented the Sacher.
 Among them Britsh aristocracy such as Edward III, and Wallis Simpson, Queen Elizabeth II and Prince Philip; and Prince Rainer of Monaco and Grace Kelly.
 Also US president John F. Kennedy was a guest at Sacher.